-If you use other over the counter products or other drugs at the same time, the effects of this drug may change.
-This may increase your risk for side-effects or cause your drug not to work properly.
-Tell your physician what prescription and non-prescription drugs, nutritional supplements, vitamins, and herbal products you are taking or plan to take; so that your physician can help you prevent or manage drug interactions.
+If you use other over the counter products or other drugs at the same time, the effects of Tramazac may change.
+This may increase your risk for side-effects or cause your medicine not to work properly.
+Inform your physician about prescription and non-prescription drugs, nutritional supplements, vitamins, and herbal products you are taking or planning to take; so that your physician can help you prevent or manage drug interactions.
 Some health conditions may make you more susceptible to the side-effects of the drug.
 Take as directed by your physician or follow the direction printed on the product insert.
 Dosage is based on your condition.
 Consult your doctor if your condition persists or worsens.
 Essential counseling points are listed below:

 - Avoid using Tramazac if you are allergic to it